DenimCity/crud-sequelize/README.md

 - [] increase code coverage to 100%
 - [x] create a QA and Production environment on heroku
 - [] create live e2e tests for QA environment
-- [] add env variables to both HEROKU environments
 - [] create release note and version releases
 - [X] fitler out what create a trigger for build actions
 - [X] create deploy app instruction
 - [X] create deploy app create and tear down shell scripts
 - [] lock down qa and master
 - [] find out how to version the packagae.json
-- [] find out how to create github releases

 ## Requirements to run locally